-Aside from being the center of the global Muslim community, Saudi Arabia is an extremity family oriented society.
+Aside from being the centre of the global Muslim community, Saudi Arabia is an extremity family-oriented society.
 “The Family” is the cornerstone of the entire country.

 Many other customs in Saudi Arabia involve defined roles between men and women.
-Although many of these are subject to controversy by a person not familiar to those customs – they do serve to create a society that knows its identity.
+Although many of these are subject to the controversy by a person not familiar with those customs – they do serve to create a society that knows its identity.

 South Africa on the other end of the spectrum has eleven official languages to start with – with two percent of the country speaking a first language that is not even official.
 The Bantu languages spoken in the country are divided into three different subgroups.
 If we were to take the eleven languages as eleven different cultures – you start to see the problem.
-None of these cultures have the exact same customs.
+None of these cultures has the exact same customs.
 This also extends to religious practices.
-This can have ugly consequences – especially when there is leadership that actively divides the country on those ethnic lines as it has happened before, coupled with unreasonably high levels of modern poverty.
-That is why national identity in South Africa normally revolves around the national sports teams, something that is completely unimportant.
+This can have ugly consequences – especially when there is leadership that actively divides the country into those ethnic lines as it has happened before, coupled with unreasonably high levels of modern poverty.
+That is why national identity in South Africa revolves typically around the national sports teams, something that is entirely unimportant.

-The customs, whether hard-line or not, have given Saudi Arabia a very unique and very visible identity.
+The customs, whether hard-line or not, have given Saudi Arabia a very unique and evident identity.
 And Saudi society expects those customs to be respected – whether you like them or not.
-I respect that.
-I suggest that South Africa follow suite … by making it known that spitting, urinating or farting in public will get you jail time at the least.
+I appreciate that.
+I suggest that South Africa follow suit … by making it known that spitting, urinating or farting in public will get you jail time at the least.

 Countries like Saudi Arabia work very hard through their ministries to make sure that those customs which make up a country’s identity are protected.
 And that’s why…